 The website was later expanded to feature a chat room and offered sound and video samples of Prince’s latest and archive songs and footage.
 All music content was streamed; no downloadable content was available from this website. thedawn.com sold merchandise through what became one of the internet’s earliest online stores.
 Called Galleria this sold jewellery and apparel, and whilst also sold CDs both by Prince and other artists, all were already available and previously released.

-The website later took on the function to serve as a mouthpiece to voice Prince’s side of the commentary in his embittered dispute with Warner Brothers, which had reached it height thought the span of this website’s life.
-The website was live at the time of the release of Emancipation, Prince’s first album released under a different mainstream record lable that was not Warner. thedawn.com remained Prince’s main website until May 1997, when replaced by love4oneanother.com.
+The website later took on the function as the platform for Prince to state his side in running the commentary to his embittered dispute with Warner Brothers, which had reached its height thought the span of this website’s existence.
+The website was live at the time of the release of Emancipation, Prince’s first album released under a different mainstream record label than Warner. thedawn.com remained Prince’s main website until May 1997, when replaced by love4oneanother.com.